 Van Schaack joined Hines in 1985 and has since been active

 throughout the Midwest.
 As project officer, he has overseen

 the development of numerous buildings in the Chicago area including: 300 North LaSalle, a 1.3 million-square-foot, 60-story office tower on the Chicago River; One South Dearborn, a 825,000-square-foot, 40-story office tower located in the Loop Central Business District; Takeda Pharmaceuticals North America Corporate Campus, a three-building 650,000-square-foot project with infrastructure for two additional buildings in Deerfield; 540 West Madison, a 1.3 million-square-foot high-technology office tower in Chicago's West Loop; 191 North Wacker, a 740,000-square-foot, 37-story office building in downtown Chicago; and Woodfield Preserve Office Center, 600,000-square-foot complex in Schaumburg, IL.
 Mr. Van Schaack is an advocate for green building in Chicago.
-LEED certification has been awarded to 540 West Madison, One South Dearborn and Takeda, and is anticipated for 300 North LaSalle.
-Mr. Van Schaack serves as chairman of the Chicago Riverwalk Committee, an organization of business and civic leaders working with the City in shaping the design of this new downtown destination and assisting with engaging the private sector in its developments.
+LEED certification has been awarded to 540 West Madison, One South Dearborn, Takeda, 300 North LaSalle and is anticipated for River Point and Wolf Point West.
 He received his Bachelor

 of Arts in Business Administration from Colorado College